 Smack in the middle of Phnom Penh's busy nightclub area, Walkabout is a bar and hotel that really doesn't have much going for it.
-Other than the fact it's open 24 hours and is the preferred hangout for dozens of the city's methamphetamine-ravaged prostitutes – or, as Cambodians euphemistically call them, taxi girls – and the sex pests who love them.
-Every year a few tourists are found dead in rooms upstairs at the Walkabout; usually guys with needle marks in their arms or pensioners who’ve saved up and come to Cambodia for one last Viagra-fuelled fuck-frenzy with a couple of apathetic prostitutes, climaxing in a fatal heart attack.
+Other than the fact it's open 24 hours and is the preferred hangout for dozens of the city's methamphetamine-ravaged prostitutes—or, as Cambodians euphemistically call them, taxi girls—and the sex pests who love them.
+Every year a few tourists are found dead in rooms upstairs at the Walkabout; usually guys with needle marks in their arms or pensioners who’ve saved up and come to Cambodia for one last Viagra-fueled fuck-frenzy with a couple of apathetic prostitutes, climaxing in a fatal heart attack.
 They can't afford to do autopsies in Cambodia, so that's all technically conjecture, but I'm sure it's pretty accurate.

 I'll admit that it doesn't take a huge pot to get me into Walkabout.
-I stop by once a month or so, happy to be reminded of how well I'm doing in life by comparing myself to the cesspool of regulars.
-On a recent trip, accompanied by four expat guys who were pretending to not enjoy being around ageing prostitutes, I purchased three tickets was shocked when my number was drawn.
+I stop by once a month or so.
+On a recent trip, accompanied by four expat guys who were pretending to not enjoy being around aging prostitutes, I purchased three tickets and was shocked when my number was drawn.
 Within seconds it was like I was Charlie Bucket finding the golden ticket, arm held aloft by the crowd (except this was a crowd of meth-addled taxi girls, not strangers in a corner shop).
 I was rushed to the front to choose my card.
 As I waited for the case to be unlocked, the women pawed at me, eager to make my acquaintance in case I won.
-I suddenly realised what it must be like to be a white man in Cambodia.
+I suddenly realized what it must be like to be a white man in Cambodia.
 Terrified, I chose a card.
-It's...the queen of diamonds.
+It was… the queen of diamonds.

-The crowd erupts in cheers.
-Unbeknownst to me, queens get a consolation prize – a £30 bar tab.
-However, it has to be used within three hours, no easy feat when drinks average around £1, but we're helpfully told that we can also use the tab to purchase a room upstairs.
-A couple of the women look hopefully at me and one starts to massage my shoulders as I knock back a celebratory vodka soda.
-Eventually I have to pay her five bucks to stop touching me.
-I buy rounds of drinks for the scrum of hookers and English teachers who circle our table, hoping to sleep with one or the other of us.
-By the time our three hours is up our livers have taken a beating, the oldest member of our party has mysteriously vanished with a young woman 40 years his junior and I’ve found out what it’s like to be a winner at the Walkabout.
+The crowd erupted in cheers.
+Unbeknownst to me, queens get a consolation prize—a $50 bar tab.
+However, it has to be used within three hours, no easy feat when drinks average around $1, but we were helpfully told that we could also use the tab to purchase a room upstairs.
+A couple of the women looked longingly at me and one started to massage my shoulders as I knocked back a celebratory vodka soda.
+Eventually I had to pay her five bucks to stop touching me.
+I bought a round of drinks for the scrum of hookers and English teachers who circled our table, hoping to sleep with one or the other of us.
+By the time our three hours was up, our livers had taken a beating, the oldest member of our party had mysteriously vanished with a young woman 40 years his junior, and I found out what it’s like to be a winner at the Walkabout.